PARKINSON'S DISEASE NEWS

 MMW Fortschritte der Medizin 152 Supplement 1 : 1-6 (Von Reichmann H, Deuschl G, Riedel O, Spottke A, FŲrstl H, Henn F, Heuser I, Oertel W, Riederer P, Trenkwalder C, Dodel R, Wittchen HU.)
 Complete abstract

 It is unknown, how frequently Parkinson's Disease is complicated by dementia, depression and other neuro-psychiatric conditions.
 A study on the epidemiology of Parkinson's Disease with dementia found that 28% of people with Parkinson's Disease also had dementia.
 A third of people with Parkinson's Disease (33%) had depression.
 A majority of people with Parkinson's Disease (61%) had other significant psychopathological syndromes.
 Just under 30% had no neuro-psychiatric disorders.
 The study reveals for the first time comprehensively that the neuro-psychiatric problems in people with Parkinson's Disease in all stages of Parkinson's Disease and even early stages of Parkinson's Disease is considerable.
 Dementia is biochemically unrelated to Parkinson's Disease.
-They tend to coincide largely because they both happen to be more common with age.
-Depression is a common symptom in Parkinson's Disease because the insufficient dopamine that occurs in Parkinson's Disease affects the emotions as well as the muscles.
+They coincide largely because they both happen to be more common with age.
+Depression is a common symptom in Parkinson's Disease because insufficient dopamine, which occurs in Parkinson's Disease affects the emotions as well as the muscles.
 In order to refer to this article on its own click here.

 9th October 2010 - New research